DavidCoenFish/game06/README.md

 <!-- https://github.com/darsaveli/Readme-Markdown-Syntax -->

-This is a hobbiest project to test out fastbuild and d3dx12 on windows, vs2019.
-A simple game engine makes use of Freetype and Harfbuzz, added those packages via
+#This is a hobbiest project to test out fastbuild and d3dx12 on windows, vs2019.
+A simple game engine, makes use of Freetype and Harfbuzz, packages added via
-    vcpkg install harfbuzz
+> vcpkg install harfbuzz
-and makes use of code2000.ttf  <https://www.code2001.com/index.htm>
+which also pulled in some zip, png packages.
+Also makes use of code2000.ttf  <https://www.code2001.com/index.htm>

 to build the vcxproj, .sln
-    .\code\dsc.cmd
+> .\code\dsc.cmd

 inside the solution file, there are support static lib, sdl static libs [FreeType, HarfBuzz]
-    .\code\solution.sln
+> .\code\solution.sln

 develop functionalty by making an exe to focus on each feature unit_test